ui-router/sample-app-angularjs/app/contacts/README.md

 ## Contents

-### The Contacts submodule states
+### The Contacts submodule

+- *contacts.module.js*: The submodule with states and components registered
-- *contacts.states*.js: Defines the Contacts ui-router states
+- *contacts.states*.js: The Contacts ui-router states

 ### The Contacts submodule components